splatspace/dismember/README.md

 You might need the PostgreSQL development packages installed to complete the installation of the PostgreSQL driver.

-Once the dependencies are installed, edit config.py to suit your needs.
+## Configuration

+First create a configuration file in the instance directory:

+    cp ./dismember/config.py ./instance/config.py

+Then edit ./instance/config.py to suit your needs.
+Settings in this file override settings in the default config.py (the file you made a copy of).

 ## Starting the Application